canonical/lxd/doc/containers.md

  - [ipvlan](#nictype-ipvlan): Sets up a new network device based on an existing one using the same MAC address but a different IP.
  - [p2p](#nictype-p2p): Creates a virtual device pair, putting one side in the container and leaving the other side on the host.
  - [sriov](#nictype-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the container.
+ - [routed](#nictype-routed): Creates a virtual device pair to connect the host to the container and sets up static routes and proxy ARP/NDP entries to allow the container to join the network of a designated parent interface.

 Different network interface types have different additional properties.